 Last year, Synovia Solutions posted over $28 million in SaaS revenue, along with double-digit growth and approximately 30 percent EBITDA.
 CalAmp added that it expects its SaaS revenue to increase to over $30 million a quarter by the second half of the current fiscal year.

 CalAmp added that the acquisition is expected to help drive margin expansion for the Irvine, California-based company and be accretive to CalAmp’s consolidated adjusted EBITDA in the current fiscal year.

 “This acquisition brings high-value, low-churn subscribers that are expected to bolster our recurring revenue from software and services to more than 30 percent of consolidated revenue and expands our market reach within municipalities to accelerate our leadership in the global connected vehicle economy,” said Michael Burdiek, president and CEO of CalAmp.

-He added that, “We anticipate meaningful savings in cost of goods sold and see outstanding product synergies between Synovia’s fleet management portfolio and our LoJack SureDrive connected car service, as well as CalAmp’s broader portfolio of enterprise SaaS applications.”
+He added that “We anticipate meaningful savings in the cost of goods sold and see outstanding product synergies between Synovia’s fleet management portfolio and our LoJack SureDrive connected car service, as well as CalAmp’s broader portfolio of enterprise SaaS applications.”